codecombat/codecombat/docs/PRODUCT_RULES.md

 - Passing `true` makes the hero say `正しいです。`.
 - Passing `false` makes the hero say `違いますよ。`.
 - A missing, extra or non-boolean parameter produces a blocking Japanese hero explanation that only `true` or `false` is accepted.
-- Mission 03 defines `const alwaysTrue = true` and `const alwaysFalse = false`, calls `hero.isTrue(...)` for both values, and then collects its required gem.
+- Mission 03 defines `const alwaysTrue = true` and `const alwaysFalse = false`, calls `hero.isTrue(...)` for both values, collects its required gem, and reaches the goal flag with two rightward moves.
-- Mission 03 validates only after the existing program has been executed and both boolean cases have been checked.
+- Mission 03 validates only after the existing program has been executed, both boolean cases have been checked, the gem has been collected and the goal has been reached.

 ## Standalone loading and stable curriculum rendering